 I come from a background of raising, training and showing horses.
 My dogs were working dogs and I am now using that same knowledge and skills to train “City Dogs”.
 Dogs I have trained have gone on to win in Agility, Field Work, are used as Service Dogs, many many have received their Therapy Dog certifications, these dogs are working in hospitals, schools and nursing homes and reading programs, some have gone on to work for the Red Cross.
 I am an AKC's CGC (Canine Good Citizen) evaluator.
 My training is reward based, we teach you how to correct issues, you will be taught to understand why your dog does what he/she does, how to get that focus and bonding.
 I use non-traditional equipment to build confidence and trust between you and your dog.
 Classes are fun and rewarding, people have been coming for years to have fun, continuing obedience training, and to keep that lifetime bonding experience At Jackie's Basics and Beyond Dog Training we offer training sessions for dogs of all ages and levels.
 The "Life Skills" classes are taught in a fun and relaxing atmosphere, we SHOW you how execute the training, not just TELL you what to do, it's a place where you are more then a customer, you are a friend.

-A full time trainer and Manager and event corrdinator at Jackie’s, she is an AKC evaluator, teaches our Puppy to Advanced Classes, Agility 101/Obedience, Trick and Private Classes.
-Rebecca recently graduated from North Carolina State University with a Bachelors in Animal Science.
-Rebecca is one of the qualified trainers that teaches the Therapy Dog Class, Puppy/Beginner, Agility 101/Obedience and Private Classes.
+Head trainer, Manager, and Event Coordinator at Jackie’s, she is an AKC evaluator, teaches our Puppy to Advanced Classes, Agility 101/Obedience, Trick, Behavior Modification, F.O.O.D. and Private Classes.
+Rebecca recently graduated from North Carolina State University with a Bachelors's in Animal Science.
+Rebecca is one of the qualified trainers that teach the Therapy Dog Class, Puppy/Beginner, Agility 101/Obedience, and Private Classes.

-A full time trainer at Jackie's, she grew up in Raleigh with a passion for animals.
-Lynn is a AKC evaluator, she teaches our Puppy to Advanced Classes, Private Classes, Therapy Dog, Competition Obedience and Rally Classes, she is the corrdinator for our Therapy Dog tests.
-She with her sister Rhonda bred, raised, trained and showed Golden Retrievers in field work, confirmation and competition obedience trials.
+A full-time trainer at Jackie's, she grew up in Raleigh with a passion for animals.
+Lynn is an AKC evaluator, she teaches our Puppy to Advanced Classes, Private Classes, Therapy Dog, Competition Obedience, and Rally Classes, she is the coordinator for our Therapy Dog tests.
+She with her sister Rhonda bred, raised, trained, and showed Golden Retrievers in fieldwork, confirmation and competition obedience trials.
 At only 10 years old Lynn was the charter junior member of the Neuse River Golden Retriever Club.
 Today with her two dogs Merlot and Asti she trains and shows them in competition obedience and rally obedience trials through the year.
-Merlot at 5 years old has earned his BN, CD, three rally obedience titles, all three AKC CGC titles and AKC trick titles up to the performer title through the American Kennel Club.
-Merlot is currently working on his CDX title and and has won five legs out of 10 for the RAE rally title.
-Asti at 3 years old has earned his BN, RN and his Rally Intermediate title through the American Kennel Club, all three AKC CGC titles, AKC trick titles up to the Advanced title and is a certified therapy dog with Dogs with a Purpose.
+Merlot at 5 years old has earned his BN, CD, three rally obedience titles, all three AKC CGC titles, and AKC trick titles up to the performer title through the American Kennel Club.
+Merlot is currently working on his CDX title and has won five legs out of 10 for the RAE rally title.
+Asti at 3 years old has earned his BN, RN, and Rally Intermediate title through the American Kennel Club, all three AKC CGC titles, AKC trick titles up to the Advanced title, and is a certified therapy dog with Dogs with a Purpose.
 Asti is currently working on his CD through the American Kennel Club and his Advanced rally title.
 Lynn serves as a top trainer and office manager at Jackies Basics and Beyond.